huypn1106/huypn1106/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Zalo Group, VNG
-- 🌱 I’m currently learning web programing with Java
-- 📫 How to reach me: https://www.linkedin.com/in/huypn116/
+- 📫 How to reach me: https://www.linkedin.com/in/huypn1106/

 <!--
 **ngochuyute/ngochuyute** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.